SIMION® Industry standard charged particle optics simulation software.

 My initialize and terminate user programming segments are not executed.

-The initialize and terminate segments are called each time a particle is respectively created or terminated inside the volume of a potential array instance.
-When all particles are outside potential array instances, or even on boundaries, the segments are not called.
+Some segments might not be called when a particle is a particle is inside a workbench volume but outside all PA instance volumes.
+For example, initialize and terminate are normally called each time a particle is respectively created or terminated inside the volume of a potential array instance (sometimes excluding boundaries).
 When a particle is inside both electric and magnetic PA instances, these segments are called twice per particle inside.
-This actually holds true for most segment types: segments only execute within the context of particles and potential array instances.
+This holds true for most segment types: segments only execute within the context of particles and potential array instances, and you can use code like this to only perform an action for a certain PA instance or particle number:

-Sometimes you want code to be executed exactly one regardless, so the initialize and terminate segments are less than convenient.
-Therefore, SIMION 8.1.0.32 adds new segment.initialize_run() and segment.terminate_run() segments that are called exactly once per run regardless.
-These new segments are simpler and more robust for execting code that must be called exactly once before and/or after each run.
-(The initialize/terminate segments, however, remain convenient for accessing particle parameters because these segments gain read/write access to data on each particle and PA instance via reserved variables through a series of calls.)
+SIMION 8.1.0.32 adds new segment.initialize_run() and segment.terminate_run() segments that are called exactly once per run regardless.
+These new segments are simpler and more robust for executing code that must be called exactly once before and/or after each run.
+(The initialize/terminate segments, however, remain convenient for accessing particle parameters because these segments gain read/write access to data on each particle and PA instance via reserved variables.)

 In SIMION versions prior to 8.1.0.32, you can, with care, achieve an effect similar to these new segments using techniques like this: